drakkar-lig/scamper-pywarts/README.md

 # Developement

+## High-level

 Some currently unanswered questions:

-- What should the high-level API look like?
+- What should the high-level API look like, and is there even a need for a higher-level API?
 Just an iterator of records?
 Allow to filter by record type?
-Is there even a need for a higher-level API?
+Try to parse further, for instance decode flags or produce different objects for UDP, TCP and ICMP traceroutes?

 - Should we try to normalise values when parsing?
 For instance, should we use `ipaddr` objects for addresses?
 Some times are